innv8/web-api/readme.md

 DONE :  2. /user        [POST]      - create a new user

-TODO :  3. /users       [GET]       - list all users/ search a user
+DONE :  3. /users       [GET]       - list all users/ search a user

 TODO :  4. /users/3     [GET]       - return one user or 404 if the user is not in db